-Recently, Mr. CBB recently picked up a massive elephant’s ear hosta from his neighbour down the road.
+Mr. CBB recently picked up a massive elephant’s ear hosta from his neighbour.

-The base rootstock is about 2 feet long by 1 foot across, it’s huge.
+The base rootstock is about 2 feet long by 1 foot across and enormous.

 It’s the size of buying at least 3 x $40 plants at the nursery.

-He says he has some crackin’ neighbours which I presume translates to, pretty awesome.
+He says he has some crackin’ neighbours, which translates to pretty awesome.

-It’s always nice to offer something to your neighbour even if it is a hand in digging out the free plants they are offering to you.
+It’s always nice to offer something to your neighbour, even if it is a hand digging out the free plants they offer you.

 Reduced Section For Cheap Or Free Plants

 If you are prepared to take the risk, you may get lucky and score a great deal on a reduced plant that needs a lot of love and attention.